minozzi/minozzi.github.io/projects.md

 "Congress and Community: Coresidence Social Influence in the U.S. House of Representatives, 1801-1861."
 With Gregory Caldeira

-"Direct Response and the Strategy Method in an Experimental Cheap Talk Game."
-With Jonathan Woon

 "Does Familiarity Breed Contempt (or Esteem)?
 A Field Experiment on Emergent Constituent Attitudes toward Members of Congress."
 With Kevin Esterling & Michael Neblo